 Climate risk models and assessment tools can continue to highlight the risk of maintaining the status quo.
-Irrespective of regulatory initiatives, most
+Irrespective of regulatory initiatives, most asset managers and financial institutions will realize they are staring at stranded assets and large economic losses imposed by climate events unless a deliberate mitigation and adaptation project pipeline is developed to drive the transition over the next decade.

-We expect to see greater collaboration across public supported by clear evidence of environmental benefits will likely be key. and private sectors, bringing together technology We believe 2025 is the tipping point where, irrespective of populist governments companies, industry, academia and government to and economic nationalism in some leading countries, the momentum may only collaborate around innovative mechanisms and creative increase for energy sector decarbonization.
-The energy transition is entering a approaches to help unlock financing. new phase where environmental outcomes must be carefully balanced against economic pragmatism.
-And a new phase requires new thinking.
+We expect to see greater collaboration across public and private sectors, bringing together technology companies, industry, academia and government to collaborate around innovative mechanisms and creative approaches to help unlock financing.